pdxiv/LpcToy/README.md

 All the math is being done in floating point to "improve" sound quality.
 ## Possible to-do items
 ### More difficult
+- Tempo-synchronization of voiced and unvoiced frames (voiced and unvoiced may be treated a bit differently)
 - Break words into phonemes for resynthesis
 - Gradual cross-fading of FIR filter coefficients between frames, for smoother sound
 - Interpolation of frame amplitude data